Canadian Risk and

 Complimentary Membership

 As of October 1, 2024, the Canadian Risk and Hazards Network (CRHNet) is proud to share that we will be offering complimentary memberships to all First Nations, Métis and Inuit emergency managers.
-New and current members of CRHNet who would like to join or renew their membership under this new initiative, please send an email to info@crhnet.ca.
+Current members of CRHNet who would like to renew your membership under this new initiative, please send an email to info@crhnet.ca.
 We do not require ID.
 Please note that complimentary membership must still be renewed annually.

 Loading...